Disability art

 Disability art or disability arts is any art, theatre, fine arts, film, writing, music or club that takes disability as its theme or whose context relates to disability.

 Meaning and context

-Disability arts is an area of art where the context of the art takes on disability as its theme.
-Disability art is about exploring the conceptual ideas and physical realities of what it is like to be disabled or concepts relating to the word.
+Disability art is a creative work, such as visual art, film, writing, music, or fine arts, that explores the themes and experiences of disabilities or is created in the context of disability.
+It aims to challenge stereotypes about disabled people, by highlighting its meaningfulness instead of having negative connotations.
+Because it increases representation, disability art helps to encourage more inclusivity into society as a whole.

-Disability art is different from disability in the arts which refers more to the active participation or representation of disabled people in the arts rather than the context of the work being about disability.
-Disability art does not require the maker of the art to be disabled (see Disability Arts in the Disability Arts Movement for the exception) nor does art made by a person with a disability automatically become disability art just because it was a person with a disability that made it.
+Disability art is different from disability in the artsfocusing more on the participation of disabled people rather than the subject of the work itself.
+Disability arts zooms in more on disability as a theme or context, and does not require the artist to be disabled.
+On the other hand, art created by a person with a disability is not automatically considered disability art because of the artist’s identity.